Polynomials in categories with pullbacks: Polynomials in categories

 and to finish the proof we must show that this composite is $f_{4,x}$.
 Provisionally let us denote by $\xi$ this composite, and by $\zeta$ the composite

 Observe that the squares

-are commutative, and so by the uniqueness aspect of the universal property of the bottom distributivity pullback, it follows that $\zeta=f_{3,x}$ and $\xi=f_{4,x}$. \end{proof} The importance of this alternative description is that it can, in various ways, be written in terms of composition in the bicategory $\Polyc{\ca E}$.
-These ways are described in the following result, which follows immediately from lemma(\ref{lem:naturality-Poly-hom-projections}) and lemma(\ref{lem:explicit-polymap->cart-transformation}). \begin{lem} Let $p$ and $q:X \to Y$ be polynomials in $\ca E$ and $f:p \to q$ be a cartesian morphism between them.
+are commutative, and so by the uniqueness aspect of the universal property of the bottom distributivity pullback, it follows that $\zeta=f_{3,x}$ and $\xi=f_{4,x}$. \end{proof} The importance of this alternative description is that it can, in various ways, be written in terms of composition in the bicategory $\Polyc{\ca E}$ whose composition and coherence we understand.
+These ways are described in the following result, which follows immediately from Lemma \ref{lem:naturality-Poly-hom-projections} and Lemma \ref{lem:explicit-polymap->cart-transformation}. \begin{lem} Let $p$ and $q:X \to Y$ be polynomials in $\ca E$ and $f:p \to q$ be a cartesian morphism between them.
 Then given $x:C \to X$ in $\ca E/X$, one has